As the compiled tsfresh package is hosted on the Python Package Index (PyPI) you can easily install it with pip

 Only around 300 features were classified as relevant enough.

 Further, you can even perform the extraction, imputing and filtering at the same time with the

 from tsfresh import extract_relevant_features features_filtered_direct = extract_relevant_features(timeseries, y, column_id='id', column_sort='time')

-You can now use the features contained in the DataFrame features_filtered (which is equal to features_filtered_direct) in conjunction with y to train your classification model.
-Please see the robot_failure_example.ipynb Jupyter Notebook in the folder named notebook for this.
-In this notebook a RandomForestClassifier is trained on the extracted features.
+You can now use the features in the DataFrame features_filtered (which is equal to features_filtered_direct) in conjunction with y to train your classification model.
+You can find an example in the Jupyter notebook 01 Feature Extraction and Selection.ipynb were we train a RandomForestClassifier using the extracted features.